7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 - No content recycling

-- Free plan excludes LinkedIn and X and caps posts
+- The free plan excludes LinkedIn and X and caps posts

-Best for: Data-driven marketers who prioritise analytics and ad reporting.
+Best for: marketers who put analytics and ad reporting first.

 - DM automation and review management